 Sponsor a Hippo Virtual Care (HVC) headset and platform license for Children of War Foundation clinicians operating on the front lines, and give children living in war torn regions and disaster zones access to specialist care wherever they are, whenever they need us.

-Hippo is the first organization to receive approval from the Ministry of Health in Jordan to use virtual care across borders in a humanitarian setting.
-We are proud to be collaborating with the Children of War Foundation to continue this vital work and play an active role in changing the landscape of how healthcare and medical education are accessed in remote, war-torn regions around the world.
+The Children of War Foundation is the first organization to receive approval from the Ministry of Health in Jordan to use virtual care across borders in a humanitarian setting.
+Hippo is proud to be collaborating with the Children of War Foundation to continue this vital work and play an active role in changing the landscape of how healthcare and medical education are accessed in remote, war-torn regions around the world.

 We anticipate that future programs will include Artificial Intelligence and Virtual Reality technology, further enhancing patient assessments and the quality of care physicians can provide, no matter their location.